nautobot/nautobot/docs/installation/web-server.md

 user = www-data
 ```

-Finally, restart the supervisor service to detect and run the gunicorn service:
+Then, restart the supervisor service to detect and run the gunicorn service:

 ```
 # service supervisor restart